JonToler/phpWordFrequency/README.md

 Description

-{An application for a Brand inventory management.
-The owner can add Brand brands, and store, which carry each brand.}
+{An application for word Frequency.
+The user can input sentences and paragraphs and get a return of how many times a word is used.}

 Setup/Installation Requirements